kc9wwh/macOSUpgrade/README.md

 **Stagging macOS Sierra Installer**

 In order for this script to work, you will have to have a copy of the macOS Sierra Installer that is available from the Mac App Store located in /Users/Shared/.
-Once of the easiest ways to achieve this is to package the installer with composer as seen below and deploy the package via Jamf Pro.
+One of the easiest ways to achieve this is to package the installer with composer as seen below and deploy the package via Jamf Pro.

 ![alt text](/imgs/composer.png)